The Sports Law Review: Italy

 40 Available at www.legaseriea.it/uploads/default/attachments/documentazione/documentazione_m/639/files/allegati/649/cu_83_-_tetto_alle_rose.pdf.
 In addition, with respect to a cap on the number of foreign players (in particular, non-EU players) permitted, the FIGC provides, under its rules and regulations, procedures and restrictions that a non-EU player may face when transferring to Italy.

-46 The income will benefit from a 50 per cent exemption with respect to personal income tax.
+47 The income will benefit from a 50 per cent exemption with respect to personal income tax.
 Italian football clubs in particular are then incentivised to acquire foreign players, since they will negotiate players' remuneration on a net basis taking advantage of a cost saving as a consequence of the reduced tax burden, therefore offering a lower gross salary.
 M Tenore, 'How footballers transferring to Italy can benefit from the country's new income tax regime for sportspersons', in www.lawinsport.com, 28 August 2019.
+In June 2021, the Italian tax authorities clarified that said benefit is applicable also for non-UE players.

-54 See www.sport.governo.it.
-As result of this Decree, CONI published the updated regulations on sports agents on 14 May 2020 (see www.coni.it/images/Professioni_Sportive/REGOLAMENTO_AGENTI_SPORTIVI.pdf).
+55 See www.sport.governo.it.
+As result of this Decree, CONI published the new regulations on sports agents on 14 May 2020 and then the last amended version on 15 December 2020 (see www.coni.it/images/Professioni_Sportive/REGOLAMENTO_AGENTI_SPORTIVI.pdf).